Christians And Mental Illness

 God has called Christians everywhere to be the hands and feet of Christ.
 That means running quickly to our hurting brothers and sisters and bandaging their wounds.
 As you minister, here’s what to avoid saying and what to say instead…

-Don’t Say: God only gives His toughest battles to His strongest soldiers.
+Don’t Say: God only gives his toughest battles to his strongest soldiers.

 This sounds like a compliment, and you may indeed be in awe of the strength of someone you know who’s dealing with mental illness.